biopython/biopython.github.io/wiki/Active_projects.md

     This would add an additional external dependency to Biopython, but provides ready support for additional databases like SQLite.
 It also would provide a raw object interface to BioSQL databases when the SeqRecord-like interface is not sufficient.
-Brad has some initial code for this.
+Brad and Kyle have some initial code for this.

 <!-- -->